yukiawano/sscpmodule/docs/en/conditions.md

 By default, we get location of a visitor from IPInfoDB.
 You can specify the location with the name which is used in IPInfoDB, such as Japan, Kyoto.
-I don't know where the list of names which IPInfoDB uses, but I think you can get some about it from [the list in correcting form].
+I don't know where the list of names which IPInfoDB uses, but I think you can get some about it from [the list in correcting form](http://ipinfodb.com/report.php).

 ### Tips : Location is Cached in Cookie